elevate0123/CSE/06 Sociology/Value Addition/Paper 1 Crisp Notes.md

 6.  **Conclusion**
     *   The Mode of Production is Marx's key analytical tool for classifying societies and understanding historical dynamics.
 It provides a structured way to analyze how a society's economic organization generates its class structure, conflicts, and potential for revolutionary transformation.

 ---

-*(I will proceed with Alienation and Class Struggle next, following this structure.)*

-Perfect.
-Continuing with Karl Marx.

----